syncfusion-content/jsp-docs/jsp/PivotGrid/Number-Format.md

 ---
 layout: post
 title: Number format in jsp PivotGrid control | Syncfusion
-description: Learn more about Number Format support in Syncfusion JSP PivotGrid control, its elements, and more.
+description: Learn here more about Number Format support in Syncfusion JSP PivotGrid control, its elements, and more.
 platform: jsp
 control: PivotGrid
 documentation: ug